Welcome to Rush Nursing.

 Rush nurses enjoy a professional practice that allows for growth and development and serve as integral members of the interdisciplinary team.
 Their professional practice encourages autonomy and leadership and recognizes their important contribution to patient safety and quality outcomes.

 Rush University Medical Center nurses are on the front line of the hospital's efforts to provide quality care.
-They have received Magnet status three consecutive times for making outstanding nursing care the standard at the Medical Center.
+They have received Magnet status four consecutive times for making outstanding nursing care the standard at the Medical Center.

 Patricia Nedved, MSN, RN, CENP, FABC